addiscent/vagrant-ruby-rails/README.md

 ##### Using Ubuntu/Trusty32

-The Vagrantfile specifies that the _VirtualBox_ image to be loaded during provisioning is _ubuntu/trusty64_.
-If "vagrant ssh" times out while attempting to ssh into the _guest-vbox_, one cause may be that your CPU is not capable of executing the _ubuntu/trusty64_ image.
-If that is the case, revise the Vagrantfile, so that it specifies _ubuntu/trusty32_ instead of _ubuntu/trusty64_, e.g., find and change:
+The _Vagrantfile_ specifies that the _VirtualBox_ image to be loaded during provisioning is _ubuntu/trusty64_, which is a 64-bit CPU image.
+It is not strictly required, you may choose to use a 32-bit Ubuntu Linux image if necessary.
+If that is the case, revise the _Vagrantfile_, to specify _ubuntu/trusty32_ instead of _ubuntu/trusty64_, e.g., find and change:

         config.vm.box = "ubuntu/trusty64"

 to:

-        config.vm.box = "ubuntu/trusty32"
+        config.vm.box = "ubuntu/trusty32".

-  After revising the Vagrantfile, execute "vagrant destroy", then execute "vagrant up".
+If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_, execute "vagrant destroy", then execute "vagrant up".
+The 32-bit _VirtualBox_ image is downloaded from the Hashicorp Ubuntu repository and used to build the _guest-vbox_.

 ##### Misc Troubleshooting Tips

+###### "Vagrant SSH" Times Out

+If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that your CPU is not capable of executing the _ubuntu/trusty64_ image.
+See "Using Ubuntu/Trusty32" above.

+###### Remote SSH Times Out

-When using _ssh_ from a remote terminal to shell into the _guest-vbox_, if it times out instead of presenting a _guest-vbox_ prompt, investigate the _host_ firewall settings.
+When using _ssh_ from a remote terminal to shell into the _guest-vbox_, if it times out instead of presenting a _guest-vbox_ prompt, investigate the _host_ firewall settings and ensure it does not block the _guest-vbox_ _ssh_ port.
 The default _ssh_ port number of the _guest-vbox_ is 2222.

 ##### If _The Build_ Fails